-Administration along with the Audit Committee will conduct an evaluation of any/all submissions received in accordance with Council evaluation practices, then will prepare a Confidential Report outing the findings for Councils consideration.
+Administration along with the Audit Committee conducted an evaluation of all submissions received in accordance with Council evaluation practices, then have prepared a Confidential Report outing the findings for Councils consideration.

 The evaluation criteria was allocated to what was considered the most important elements of the tender.
 The weighting and justification are as follows: